prahladyeri/VisualAlchemist/README.md

 ## License

 `Visual Alchemist` is free and open source and it always will be!
 It is licensed under the [GPLv3](https://opensource.org/licenses/GPL-3.0).

+## Contribution Guidelines

+This is a GPLv3 project, so please make sure that contributed code complies accordingly.
+Also refer to the Github [CLA](https://cla.github.com/)(Contributor License Agreement) that applies to all pull-requests that you submit.